 We continue to focus on building the long-term resiliency of our business as we deepen our understanding of the global business environment and remain mindful of the impact of our activities on the future of our planet.

 We are guided by our vision, values and goals to provide health and wellness, environmental stewardship and employee welfare.

 Fully acknowledging our responsibility towards the future, the Corporate Sustainability team leads our efforts to increase sustainability advocacy amongst our stakeholders.
 Key leaders across the organisation have been oriented on sustainable business and sustainability reporting.
 Each team within the Group has set goals to formalise commitments to our overall effort and recognise individual share of accountability as we strive to meet varying market demands.

 Each business unit has identified its material sustainability issues by location which may differ from the Group’s material issues given the business model employed by the business units.
 As an example, our company in the Philippines does the cultivation, planting and harvesting of pineapples, while our US subsidiary uses contract growers to source its fruits, tomatoes and vegetables.

-The sustainability report period is from May 2017 to April 2018, or FY2018, in line with our financial year.
+The sustainability report period is from May 2018 to April 2019, or FY2019, in line with our financial year.
 We have excluded our Indian joint venture business from this report since its contribution to the total business is not material.
-In the US, two locations closed in FY2018 and these have been removed from the US data.